DISC Personality Testing: How Does It Work?

 Understanding Results and the Profile Report

-Our personalities are made up of a unique blend of traits, and the DiSC personal assessment tool is great for helping you identify what yours consists of.
-The results may provide you with a combination of letters from the four DiSC quadrants - Dominance, Influence, Steadiness and Conscientiousness- that give an indication of how you interact with people.
+Our personalities are made up of a unique blend of traits, and the DISC personal assessment tool is great for helping you identify what yours consists of.
+The results may provide you with a combination of letters from the four DISC quadrants - Dominance, Influence, Steadiness and Conscientiousness- that give an indication of how you interact with people.

 For instance, you may receive ‘Di’ as your combination, which suggests that dominance and influence are qualities that you possess in your entire personality and interactions with others.
 So, it's likely you have an assertive personality and like being creative in approaching situations.